-11Interest is based on 5% annual rate for 9 months for seed, fertilizer, and chemicals, and for 6 months for half the machinery fuel and repairs, and all miscellaneous expenses.
+11 Interest is based on 5% annual rate for 9 months for seed, fertilizer, and chemicals, and for 6 months for half the machinery fuel and repairs, and all miscellaneous expenses.

-12The cost of crop insurance represents the premium estimated for a Revenue Coverage (RP) policy at the 75% level.
-Estimates were based on rates in 2014.
+12Includes crop insurance, general farm insurance, and miscellaneous cost.
+The cost of crop insurance represents the premium projected for a Revenue Protection (RP) policy at the 80% coverage level.
 Crop insurance is included in budgets for corn and full-season soybeans, but is not included for wheat and double-crop soybeans.